· FODMAP Diet Guide · guides · 8 min read

 Essential Resources

 Monash University FODMAP App The gold standard resource, featuring the world’s largest FODMAP food database with traffic-light ratings for thousands of foods at different serving sizes.
-Available for a one-time fee of approximately $12.99 USD.
+Available for a small one-time fee.

 FODMAP-Trained Dietitians Find specialists through the Monash FODMAP Dietitian Directory available in their app and on their website.